IamAis/ScheduleOut/replit.md

 ScheduleOut is a comprehensive fitness management platform that serves three distinct user types: coaches, clients, and gym owners.
 The application provides role-based dashboards and functionality for workout planning, client management, exercise libraries, and fitness tracking.
 Built as a full-stack TypeScript application with a React frontend and Express backend, it uses Supabase PostgreSQL for data persistence and offers a modern, responsive UI powered by shadcn/ui components.

-## Recent Changes (January 2025)
+## Recent Changes (August 2025)

-- ✓ Replaced localStorage authentication with session-based authentication using cookies
-- ✓ Created comprehensive useAuth hook for authentication state management
-- ✓ Updated all components to use useAuth instead of localStorage
-- ✓ Migrated from Neon database driver to postgres-js for Supabase compatibility
 - ✓ Successfully migrated from Replit Agent to standard Replit environment
-- ✓ Integrated Supabase REST API for database operations instead of direct PostgreSQL connection
+- ✓ Integrated Supabase PostgreSQL database with REST API for data operations
-- ✓ Configured SupabaseStorage class implementing IStorage interface for seamless API integration
+- ✓ Configured SupabaseStorage class using direct HTTP calls for reliable API integration
+- ✓ Fixed authentication system with service role key for server-side operations
+- ✓ Database schema successfully created in Supabase with all fitness-related tables
+- ✓ User registration and login now working with Supabase backend
+- ✓ Exercise library API functioning correctly with sample data
-- ✓ Application now running successfully on port 5000 with Supabase backend
+- ✓ Application running successfully on port 5000 with full Supabase integration
+- ✓ Replaced problematic Supabase JS client with direct HTTP fetch calls for better reliability

 ## User Preferences